SRA-VJTI/Wall-E_v2.1/README.md

 idf.py monitor #View the output on the serial monitor
 ```
-Here, PORT specifies the serial port (e.g. /dev/ttyUSB0); BAUD specifies the flash-speed in bps(115200 - 2000000)
+Here, PORT specifies the serial port (e.g. /dev/ttyUSB0); BAUD specifies the flash-speed in bps(115200 - 2000000).

-***Note**: For existing IDF installations, replace the Kconfig file from ~/esp/esp-idf with the one here.*
+These parameters are optional.